Srivasavi-vipparla/pm-project/README.md

 Description : Tick-Tack-Toe is a fun game in free time .

+## Summary:

+### The game play will be simple.

+* There will be a simple square game board divided into nine tiles or grid spaces.
+* When the player clicks on one of the grid spaces, it will be assigned either an "X" or an "O".
+* The game is over when one player claims 3 grid spaces in a row or there are no moves left.
+* At the start of the game, the board will not be active until the first player has chosen whether they are to play "X" or "O".
+* A panel will indicate whose turn it is.
+When the game is over, a banner will display the winner or announce a draw if no one wins.
+* A restart button will be displayed when the game is over, returning the game to the starting state when clicked.

 # Our Team

 <img src="pictures/vasu .png" alt="drawing" width="150" height ="200" style="border-radius:50%" /><img src="pictures/manoj.jpg" alt="drawing" width="150" height ="200" style="border-radius:50%" />               <img src="/pictures/Abhi.png" alt="drawing" width="150"   height ="200"  style="border-radius:50%" />                                              <img src="pictures/profile.jpg" alt="drawing" width="150" height ="200" style="border-radius:50%" />